MOBergeron/sqlextractor/README.md

 # SQL Extractor
 ## Description

 This script is used to extract data from a web application vulnerable to SQL injection and that you know how to extract it.
 This is not a tool to find SQL injection.

 ## Installation

 `python3 -m pip install requirements.txt`

 ## Usage
-Modify only the content in the function `userInputs(kwargs)` and then run the script.

 ```
 usage: sqlextractor.py [-h] [-r REQUEST] [-o DIRECTORY] [-l {debug,info,warning,error,critical}] [-c]